Handbooks to Research in Music

 Series: Resources on Specific Composers, Specific Pieces of Music, or Genres of Music

 Cambridge Music Handbooks.
-Search this series phrase in DOC to find books on specific pieces of music.
+Books on specific pieces of music.

 Detroit Studies in Music Bibliography.
-Search this series phrase in DOC to find bibliographies of works on a wide variety of musical genres, specific composers' works, and works for specific instruments or groups of instruments.
+Bibliographies of works on a wide variety of musical genres, specific composers' works, and works for specific instruments or groups of instruments.

 Garland Composer Resource Manuals.
-Search this series phrase in DOC to find books on specific composers.
-(Now published under the series phrase, Routledge Music Bibliographies, with a widening of scope to include books on musical genres and music for specific instruments.)
+Books on specific composers.
+(Now published under the series title, Routledge Music Bibliographies, with a widening of scope to include books on musical genres and music for specific instruments.)

 Routledge Studies in Musical Genres.
-Search this series phrase in DOC to find books on specific genres of music.
+Books on specific genres of music.